-Revolved Side Angle Pose (Revolved Eight Point Crescent Moon Pose)
+Revolved Eight Point Crescent Moon Pose - Parivrtta Parsvakonasana

-Parivrtta Parsvakonasana (Revolved Side Angle Pose or Revolved Eight Point Crescent Moon Pose) is a variation of Parivrtta Parsvakonasana Namaste Hands, where one hand rests on the floor and the other extends upwards with a shoulder rotation and twist.
+Revolved Side Angle Pose, Revolved Eight Point Crescent Moon Pose, or Parivrtta Parsvakonasana in Sanskrit, is a variation of Parivrtta Parsvakonasana Namaste Hands, where one hand rests on the floor and the other extends upwards with a shoulder rotation and twist.
 This variation forms part of the Ashtanga Primary Series and is also practiced to improve the flexibility of the arms and shoulders, core muscles, and hip stability.

 Parivrtta Parsvakonasana is a deep twisting posture that requires balance and helps stimulate the visceral organs in the chest and abdominal area.
 In this twist, the muscles of the spine improve in strength and flexibility, and there is a supply of fresh blood to the internal organs right after being released from the posture.
 Acting as an asymmetrical pose, through practice it encourages to bring balance and stability with both sides of the body.